A semester hour of credit is given for attending one class period a week

 ceremonies may choose to do so.

-Academic advising is the responsibility of both faculty members and the student.
+Academic advising is the responsibility of both faculty members and the

-guidance in selecting classes.
+requirements and provide guidance in selecting classes.

 Advisors are expected to provide accurate information to students and